storyagents25/story-agents/README.md

 1. **Homogenous Experiment**:

     - **Cooperation Among Homogeneous Agents:**
-4 Number of agents receive the same story from a set of 12 stories and play 100 games.
+4 agents are prompted with the same story from a set of 12 stories and play 100 games.

     - **Scaling Experiment:**
 We investigate scaling behavior by increasing the number of agents, N ,